aiproxypro/swift-openai/README.md

+# Note!
+I am about to combine this into AIProxySwift. https://github.com/lzell/AIProxySwift

+Please only depend on this specific lib for alpha testing.

 # Warning
 This is alpha software.
 I have found that the AI gets confused if I don't have headphones on.